 “He’s inside, like I said, with the dwarf hostler.”

 “ ‘Hostler’ — that’s the owner right?”

-Dirk and Arslan find the inn barred against them.
-When Dirk shouts that it’s all right, the bar is lifted, and they burst inside to confront the innkeeper.
-The drunk cowers by the fireplace.
+Dirk and Arslan found the inn barred against them.
+Dirk shouted that they had driven off the vampires.
+The bar was lifted, and they burst inside to confront the innkeeper.
+The drunk cowered by the fireplace.

 “Maybe you’d better tell us what’s going on here,” said Arslan.